ashtamker/react-ex/README.md

-# exercise and practice with react!
+# exercise and practice with react
+hooks,useState

 # Getting Started with Create React App